svssathvik7/docs/docs/home/fundamentals/introduction/Stakers.md

 ## Why are stakers important?

-Stakers are not necessarily a passive actor in Garden protocol, they are incentivised to:
+Stakers are not necessarily a passive actor in Garden protocol, they are incentivized to:

 * Maintain accountability among solvers because stakers would only vote for solvers who settle all their assigned intents (complete rate) without downtime (speed).
 * Remove solver monopoly as staker rewards are adjusted by the voting concentration of a particular solver.
 Stakers seeking higher returns are incentivized to distribute their votes across underrepresented solvers, ensuring a balanced and fair ecosystem.